Amazon Aurora Documentation

 RDS Proxy Support

-Aurora works in conjunction with Amazon RDS Proxy, a managed, highly available database proxy that is designed to make applications more scalable, more resilient to database failures, and more secure.
-RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.
-It can reduce failover times by automatically connecting to a new database instance while preserving application connections.
-It can also enhance security through integrations with AWS IAM and AWS Secrets Manager.
+Aurora works in conjunction with Amazon RDS Proxy, a managed database proxy that is designed to make applications more scalable, more resilient to database failures, and more secure.
+RDS Proxy allows applications to pool and share connections established with the database.
+It can automatically connect to a new database instance while preserving application connections.
+It is integrated with AWS IAM and AWS Secrets Manager.

 Generative AI